ChaoticBlack/Donation-platform/README.md

 # Donation-platform
-A donation portal for disaster resilience using etherem
+A donation portal for disaster resilience using Etherem blockchain.